Liveship Traders: Themes

 Hobb explores gender as a theme in the Liveship Traders, which features the lives of three generations of women in a patriarchal society.
 The women of the series often defy stereotypical expectations of their femininity: the rebellious sailor Althea Vestrit, who dresses as a man to work on a ship, re-kindles her sensitive side; the submissive housewife Keffria discovers her independence; and the conservative, traditional matriarch Ronica adapts to social change.

-The character known as Amber is revealed through her actions in Ship of Destiny, when she carves a liveship's figurehead in the likeness of FitzChivalry Farseer, as the Fool from the Farseer trilogy.
-An enigmatic character whose gender identity shifts through the Elderlings series, Amber presents herself as a woman in some books and as a man in others.
+In Ship of Destiny, the character known as Amber carves a liveship's figurehead in the likeness of FitzChivalry Farseer, thus revealing herself as the Fool from the Farseer trilogy.
+An enigmatic character whose presentation shifts through the Elderlings series, Amber/the Fool appears as a woman in some books and as a man in others.
 Scholars have described this portrayal of gender as subversive, and as challenging notions of rigid boundaries between genders.
 The New Statesman wrote that Hobb explored themes including slavery, political upheaval and gender equality, and said that despite its medieval setting, the series' themes echoed in the modern world.